-The Black Aesthetic is a creative organization, whose mission is to curate and assemble both a collective and distinct understanding of Black visual culture.
-We pose the question:
+whose mission is to curate a collective understanding of Black visual culture.

-By working with artists, writers, filmmakers, and designers.
+By working with artists, writers, and filmmakers.
 We cultivate work that asks our audience to consider their relationship to Black art.
 Based in Oakland, we are invested in developing a community who will participate and engage with our mission.
 When you support The Black Aesthetic, you are actively supporting a network of Black Artists.
-Through film screenings, publications, and product development we want to add to a growing collection of artistic visions that are grounded in place, body, lived-experience and are responsive to its respective environment.
+Through film screenings, and publications we want to add to a growing collection of artistic visions that are grounded in place, body, and lived-experience.

 Malika "Ra" Imhotep

-Malika "Ra" Imhotep is a twerkwave black feminist writer/root worker from Atlanta, GA currently pursuing a doctoral degree in African American and African Diaspora Studies at the University of California, Berkeley.
+Malika "Ra" Imhotep is a black feminist writer/root worker from Atlanta, GA currently pursuing a doctoral degree in African American and African Diaspora Studies at the University of California, Berkeley.
 Her thinking engages black femme performance aesthetics and cultural production throughout the Black Diaspora.
 Her creative praxis is invested in a textual and performative enjoyment of undisciplined movement, the historical present, black obscenities, black spiritual practices and other blackityblk happenings.